Skip to content

 Who Should Choose DuroMax?

-DuroMax is the stronger choice for buyers who want the most features and the best value per dollar spent.
-With an average value score of 5.2 and a feature set average of 7.0, DuroMax generators tend to pack in more capability at competitive price points.
-The brand's top model, the XP13000EH, scores 7.5 overall, making it the highest-rated individual generator in this comparison by a comfortable margin.
+DuroMax is the stronger pick for buyers who want the most features and the best value for their money.
+With an average value score of 5.5 (compared to Generac's 3.5) and a feature set average of 7.0, DuroMax generators tend to pack more capability per dollar.
+The brand's top model, the XP13000HXT, scores 7.8 overall, making it the highest-rated single unit in this comparison by a comfortable margin.

 Who Should Choose Generac?

-Generac is worth considering for buyers who place a premium on brand reliability and long-term dependability.
-With a Tier A reliability rating of 85 out of 100, Generac outperforms DuroMax in this single but important metric.
-For homeowners who plan to store a generator for emergency use and need confidence that it will start and run when called upon, that reliability edge carries real weight.
+Generac is the better choice for buyers who place a premium on long-term reliability and brand reputation above all else.
+With a Tier A reliability rating of 85 out of 100, Generac outperforms DuroMax's Tier B (70 out of 100) in this critical area.
+For homeowners investing in a generator for emergency backup, knowing the unit will start and run dependably when it matters most can outweigh differences in feature counts or pricing.

 Score Breakdown